Markets on Tuesday await US President Donald Trump’s speech at the Economic Club of New York.

 Jean-Claude Juncker, President of the European Commission earlier last week told the German media that Trump would put off the threatened tariffs of up to 25 percent initially set to come into effect this Thursday.

-Brexit Party leader Nigel Farage announced on Monday that his party was not going to field candidate for the seats won in electoral districts in 2017 by the ruling Conservatives.
-The Brexit party would instead challenge the opposition Labour party in its stronghold districts where anti-EU voters came in majority during the 2016 referendum.
+Brexit Party leader Nigel Farage announced on Monday that his party was not going to field a candidate for the seats won in electoral districts by the ruling Conservatives in 2017.
+The Brexit party would instead challenge the opposition Labour party in its stronghold districts where anti-EU voters came in the majority during the 2016 referendum.

 Farage’s strategic move for the snap elections exactly a month later is crucial for Prime Minister Boris Johnson who got a boost.